calamityfei/10x-cards/.ai/ui_plan.md

     - Deleting a saved flashcard (US-016).
     - Deleting the user's account (US-005).
   - **Features:** A title (e.g., "Are you sure?"), descriptive text ("This action cannot be undone."), a "Cancel" button, and a "Confirm" (or "Delete") button with a destructive visual style.

+- **`ConfirmRegenerateModal`**
+  - **Purpose:** To warn users before discarding unsaved AI-generated candidates.
+  - **Used For:**
+    - Regenerating AI candidates on "Create Flashcards" page when unsaved AI candidates exist.
+  - **Features:** A title ("Regenerate Flashcards?"), descriptive text explaining that AI candidates will be discarded but manual cards preserved, a "Cancel" button, and a "Discard & Regenerate" button with destructive styling.

 - **`ReusableEmptyState` (Decision #10)**
   - **Purpose:** A standardized component for handling empty lists (might be built upon Shadcn/ui's `Empty` component).